 After 1st Year – Annual follow up, this should be more frequent if the patient develops new BCCs

 The follow-up for patients with a cSCC depends on whether the tumour was high or low risk.
+There is a 30-50% chance of developing a second cSCC within 5 years and patients should be encouraged to perform self skin and nodal exams.
 For low-risk disease it is suggested that patients undergo a full body skin examination and a regional lymph node assessment annually for at least 5 years.
 It is suggested that this approach is continued past the first 5 years as well.
+The presence of multiple cSCCs puts patients at increased risk for local recurrence and metastases and as a result these patients need more frequent follow up .

 Patients with high-risk disease should be examined more frequently.
 The following is a suggested approach: